lambdaclass/concrete/ROADMAP.md

       (only when resolve AND check are clean, matching the strict precondition).
       Cascade suppression drops a later-pass diagnostic that echoes an earlier pass's diagnostic at the identical span.
 [DONE — folded into 12a]
     - 12c.
-Parser error recovery: resync at statement/decl boundaries so a single bad expression yields one diagnostic, not a truncated parse.
+Parser error recovery: resync at top-level declaration boundaries so a single bad declaration yields its own diagnostic and the well-formed declarations after it still parse and flow downstream (resolve/check), with recovered parse errors collected in the threaded parser state.
+The strict `parse` now reports every recovered error, not just the first.
+      [DONE — decl-level; finer statement-level recovery within a body is future]
     - 12d.
 Explicit `unknown`/`invalid` placeholder nodes for the typed IR so downstream tooling (hover, docs, fmt) can render partial facts, each marked partial.